matyklug18/Novix/README.md

-## Niux: Another Kernel, For an OS.
+## Novix: Another Kernel, For an OS.
 Kernel built in Pure Assembly, and C